-The toilet (head) in your Bertram is a complete Marine Sanitation Device (M.S.D.) and complies in all respects with the U.S. Coast Guard regulations and standards.
+Each toilet (head) in your Bertram is a complete Marine Sanitation Device (M.S.D.) and complies in all respects with the U.S. Coast Guard regulations and standards.
 The term M.S.D. means that this is a complete marine disposal system and includes the following hardware:

+- the toilet and its associated plumbing;

+- the flush timer;

+- the pump;

-- the toilet and its associated plumbing; - the pump and switch; - the holding tank equipped with a manual pump; - the seawater supply seacock and discharge seacock; - the deck mounted dockside pump-out fitting; and, - a holding tank monitor.
+- the holding tank equipped with a manual (or optional electrical) pump;

+- the seawater supply seacock and discharge seacock;

+- the deck mounted dockside pump-out fitting; and,

+- a holding tank monitor.

-In this marine toilet system, a switch in the head controls an electric, toilet-pump.
-This pump simultaneously pumps up the raw seawater for flushing and removes the waste from the toilet and either pumps it into the holding tank or overboard, as selected by the position of the toilet discharge valve.
+In this marine toilet system, a switch in each head controls a dual-operation, electric, toilet-pump.
+This pump simultaneously pumps up the raw seawater for flushing and removes the waste from the toilet and either pumps it into the holding tank or overboard, as selected by the position of the toilet discharge valves.